 But that doesn’t mean that non-residents or non-qualifiers have no options.
 Below are the “Cornerstones of College Affordability,” which provide dollars for scholars through the maximization of pre-existing sources as well as ways to keep that bill as close to debt-free as possible.

 1. Federal aid — There is a lot of unclaimed money for low-income students through the Pell Grant program.
-Students who qualify for Pell can get close to $6,000 annually to cover expenses and many scholarship programs use that as part of the equation in determining a scholarship award.
+Students who qualify for Pell can get more than $6,000 annually to cover expenses and many scholarship programs use that as part of the equation in determining a scholarship award.
 Every program should encourage and assist students and families to complete their FAFSA applications in both accurate and timely fashions.
 Doing so is extremely important and here are some of the common mistakes to avoid.

 2. Financial literacy — Those who are first-generation students can find unhappy surprises — not just the hidden costs of college, but also the deadlines for payment.
 Choosing the right college from the start can make all the difference in getting that diploma.
 Having access to those who can explain the process and its expectations, even before the selection a school, can help families steer clear of the roughest waters.
 One great online resource is the College Scorecard produced by the U.S. Department of Education.
 Take a look at that here.

 3. Institutional aid — Those programs who are forking over checks to colleges have some leverage to create universal benefits for its Promise scholars, particularly if they can demonstrate patterns of increased success in comparison to the broader student body.
 But you don’t have to wait to begin that conversation.
 Without question, the earlier students complete applications to college, the stronger the chance they can tap into existing university scholarship pools.
 There comes a warning with institutional aid as explained by this New York Times’ story.
 Make sure to ask about the four-year aid expectation at the school, not just the first year!